-- Conceptual Engineering = Pre-Project Study Report (Pre-PSR) Conceptual planning and engineering for project scoping and feasibility prior to initiating the PSR phase. - Preliminary Engineering = Project Study Report (PSR) Conceptual planning and engineering phase that allows for programming of funds. - Environmental = Project Approval/Environmental Document (PA/ED) The detailed concept design that provides environmental clearance for the project and programs for final design and right of way acquisition.
+- Conceptual Engineering = Conceptual planning and engineering for project scoping and feasibility prior to initiating the preliminary engineering of planning phase. - Preliminary Engineering or Planning = Conceptual planning and engineering phase that allows for programming of funds. - Environmental = Project Approval/Environmental Document (PA/ED) The detailed concept design that provides environmental clearance for the project and programs for final design and right of way acquisition.
 The duration for this phase is typically 2 to 3 years. - Design = Plans, Specifications, and Estimates (PS&E) Provide detailed design to contractors for construction bidding and implementation. - Construction = The project has completed construction and will provide congestion relief to motorists.